alicewy/alicewy.github.io/essays/green-checkmarks.md

 http://courses.ics.hawaii.edu/ics314f17/morea/coding-standards/experience-coding-standards-technical-essay.html

-## First, to adress the BIGGEST issue ...
+## First, to address the BIGGEST issue ...

 The question asked from the link "I believe some coding standards can actually help you learn a programming language.
 Do you agree?"